Big Button - Part 9 - Rust Development Workflow

 bacon 🥓

-It’s highly customizable and integrates seamlessly with your development workflow.
+It is highly customizable and integrates seamlessly with your development workflow.
 Official documentation for bacon can be found here.

-To install bacon, execute the following:
+To install bacon, execute the following command within your terminal:

 Terminal window